Gauntlet173/docassemble-openlcbr/README.md

 * Changed explanation output to be natural language, narrative.
 * Updated interview and lcbr to run the reasoner against a case specified by the user.
 * Added an interview capable of building an openlcbr database from scratch.
+* Added the ability to automatically generate a test-case query screen from the data source.
+* Created demonstration interview which gets case data from Clio via API.
 ## Work Plan
-* Automatically generate a test-case query interview based on an openlcbr factor database.
 * Generate a new demonstration analogical reasoning database in a family law issue.
 * Integrate the analogical reasoning tool with a wider-purpose demonstration interview.
 * Allow convenient editing of existing openlcbr analogical reasoning databases on the server.
 * Make the codebase less brittle.
 * Create documentation and tutorials explaining how to use the system.
-* Integrate with Clio for selecting a test case.
 * Integrate with Clio to use matters in a firm's database as a datasource for a predictive model.